August 14, 2023 7 Comments on Pinafore Dress Sewing Hack - expanding the dress

 by Molly Hamilton

 When we were developing the Pinafore Dress Basics pattern, we considered making this expanded dress option part of the pattern.
-But, we ultimately decided not to offer it because it would have used too much paper for printing (and therefore be more expensive).
+But, we ultimately decided not to offer it because it would have used too much paper for printing (and therefore be much more expensive).
 We decided we would show how to make this expanded version in a blog post (here!).
 This hack is a fun way to get a very flowy dress that is unique and interesting.
 It is also a great way to wear an oversized dress and make it feel fun.
+The back detail is interesting and you can use your fancy button you've been saving in your stash for the back.

 First, you need to have the Basics Pinafore Dress pattern.
 This dress hack adds about 12" of fabric to the dress on each side, and the extra fabric is wrapped to the back and buttoned for shaping.
 You will need at least 1.5 yards (or 1.4m) extra fabric and a button to make this version.
 I used a lightweight cotton/linen blend that had a great drape.
+I suggest using a lighterweight fabric since this does add quite a bit of fabric to the dress.
 This hack is also best for a dress you plan to layer - perfect with a t-shirt or tank top for summer (or over a bathing suit) or long sleeves or sweater for cold weather.

 To make the Dress